Neural-Systems-at-UIO/QUINT_webtools/docs/MyWorkspace.rst

 **My Workspace**
 ============

 Welcome to your QUINT workspace!
-This is where you'll manage your projects and data for the QUINT Online application.
+This is where you'll manage your projects and data for the QUINT workflow.

 **Getting Started with Your Workspace**
 -----------------------------------